 Our guide to family-friendly fall fun in Palm Desert

 The Living Desert is always a popular destination for kids of all ages, and their programming in October gives you plenty of reasons to visit.
-La Gran Fiesta on October 12 celebrates Hispanic culture with games, live music and dancing.
-Then, the Living Desert gets into the spirit with Howl-O-Ween, featuring trick-or-treat stations for kids, arts and crafts, animal encounters and entertainment.
-This not-so-spooky zoo adventure will be held on the morning of Saturday, October 26 as well as the evening of October 31.
+The Living Desert gets into the spirit with Howl-O-Ween, featuring trick-or-treat stations for kids, arts and crafts, animal encounters and entertainment.
+This not-so-spooky zoo adventure will be held Saturday, October 29 and Sunday, October 30 from 9am-3pm.
 Participants are encouraged to come in costume and bring a reusable treat bag.

 With the enticement of live music and frozen lemonade, you’ll probably be able to get the kids up early to take in the College of the Desert’s Street Fair.
-Held every Saturday and Sunday, the College of the Desert Alumni Association’s Street Fair is packed with vendors and shoppers alike once they return to their regular 7am-2pm schedule on October 5.
+Held every Saturday and Sunday, the College of the Desert Alumni Association’s Street Fair is packed with vendors and shoppers alike from 8am-2pm.
 Whether you’re looking for toys or T-shirts, we promise you it’s at the Street Fair.
 Free admission makes this browsing experience the best deal in town.

 And as long as you have the kids up early, that’s also the perfect time to explore the great outdoors.
-Two of our favorite hiking trails, Carrizo Canyon and Dead Indian Canyon, open for the season on October 1.
+Two of our favorite hiking trails, Carrizo Canyon and Dead Indian Canyon are now open.
 These unique trails traverse through deep, dramatic canyons on the southern edge of town into bighorn sheep habitat areas.
 If you want to maximize your chances of spotting one of our endangered bighorns, hitting the trail at dawn or dusk offer the best opportunities.
 Tell the kids to keep their eyes and ears open for the movement of sheep on rocky ledges high up on the canyon walls.

 So how’s that for an awesome array of events?
+For even more fun, family-friendly suggestions, visit our Event Calendar.
 We look forward to welcoming you and your family to Palm Desert in October.